YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

   + handle outputs and next state

 - backend pass boiler plate gives us ``write_functional_dummy`` command

+The final part is the ``Backend`` itself, which registers the command in Yosys.
+The ``execute`` method is the part that runs when the user calls the command, handling any options, preparing the output file for writing, and iterating over selected modules in the design.
+For more on adding new commands to Yosys and how they work, refer to :doc:`/yosys_internals/extending_yosys/extensions`.

 - pointer ``f`` is a ``std::ostream`` we can write to, being either a file or stdout
 - FunctionalIR conversion done by ``Functional::IR::from_module()``